How To Prepare Yourself For Test Case Writing [Productivity Tips]

 Bug Reporting

 Bug Reporting mechanism should be controlled with a matured test process to maintain the application quality.
-There should be a proper escalation process to the right authorized persons to know the status, severity, and priority of the bug.
-There are many free and commercial bug reporting tools available like Bugzilla, Mantis, etc., which are very effective in issue tracking mechanism and can be integrated easily with any test management tool used in the project.
+There should be a proper escalation process for the right authorized persons to know the status, severity, and priority of the bug.
+There are a number of free and commercial bug reporting tools available like Bugzilla, Mantis, etc., which are very effective in issue tracking mechanism and can be integrated easily with any test management tool used in the project.

 In each and every testing project, standard procedures need to be followed for an online status reporting mechanism on a daily basis.
-Every bug/issue logged and reported in these bug tracking systems should immediately send an email to the respective authorities which will help them plan and take actions accordingly.
+Any bugs/issues logged and reported in these bug tracking systems should immediately send an email to the respective authorities which will help them plan and take action accordingly.

-To learn the bug reporting process in detail read the following articles:
+To learn more about the bug reporting process in detail, read the following articles

 => How to write a good bug report?
 Tips and Tricks